 Some of our international product sales occur through third-party distributors.
 As a result, we are dependent on these distributors to promote and create demand for our products.
 Our distributors often offer products from several different companies, including our competitors, and may promote our competitors' products over our own products.
 We have limited ability, if any, to cause our distributors to devote adequate resources to promoting, marketing, selling, and supporting our products or to maintain certain inventory levels, and changes in our distributors' inventory levels, as compared to comparable prior periods, could negatively impact our revenue growth rates.
-There can be no assurances made that we will be successful in maintaining and strengthening our relationships with our distributors or establishing relationships with new distributors who have the ability to market, sell, and support our products effectively.
-We may rely on one or more key distributors for a product or a region, and the loss of these distributors could reduce our revenue.
+There can be no assurances made that we will be successful in maintaining and strengthening our relationships with our distributors or establishing relationships with new distributors for a product or a region, and the loss of these distributors could reduce our revenue.
 Distributors may face financial difficulties, including bankruptcy, which could harm our collection of accounts receivable and financial results.
 While we maintain a rigorous distribution compliance program, violations of anti-corruption or similar laws by our distributors could have a material impact on our business and reputation, and any termination of a distributor relationship may result in increased competition in the applicable jurisdiction.
 Failure to manage the risks associated with our use of distributors outside of the U.S. may reduce sales, increase expenses, and weaken our competitive position, any of which could have a negative effect on our operating results.